Electoral Register Guide

 Registers of parliamentary voters were more widely kept as a result of the Reform Act of 1832.
 At the time very few people could vote at elections.
 Women were excluded entirely.
 The following Acts increased the numbers of people allowed to vote.
 They are worth bearing in mind when searching the Electoral Registers.

 - The Reform Act of 1832 known as the Great Reform Act was the first major step towards equal representation.
 Men owning or occupying property worth £10 or more could vote.
 This added about 217,000 voters to an electorate of 435,000 in England and Wales.
-Electoral Registers were introduced and the parliamentary bprough of Tower Hamlets was established.
+Electoral Registers were introduced and the parliamentary borough of Tower Hamlets was established.
 It was also however the first time women were explicitly barred from voting

 - The Reform Act of 1867 extended voting to householders of property rated at £5 or more in the boroughs and £12 or more in the counties.
-This added about 2.5 million voters, mainly working clas men.
+This added about 2.5 million voters, mainly working class men.

 - The Franchise Act of 1884 established a £5 voting qualification for both borough and county constituencies.
 This raised the numbers in the United Kingdom electorate from about 3 million to 5 million.
 Hailed at the time as democratic, gave the vote to only three out of every five adult males and no women.